senzing-garage/kubernetes-demo/docs/helm-rabbitmq-postgresql-airgapped/README.md

 On a non-airgapped system:

 1. :pencil2: Make a directory on a non-airgapped system for artifacts to be transferred to air-gapped system.
+   This will also be the name of the `.zip` file created.
    Example:

     ```console